fchuffar/dnamaging/README.md

 # dnamaging
-A set of scripts and vignettes allowing to build an epigentic clock model.
+A set of scripts and vignettes allowing to build and evaluate an epigenetic clock model.